josh-mchugh/rediscovering-javascript/chapter-2/README.md

 ## change-string-strict.js
 This file demonstrates how using 'use strict' will prevent JavaScript from silently ignoring our attempt to make a change to the string array of a const variable.

+## immutable-object.js
+This file demonstrates how to use Object.feeze function with const variable types to make immutable objects.